pypa/packaging.python.org/source/guides/analyzing-pypi-package-downloads.rst

               the utility of the CDN
         - Highly inaccurate
-            - A number of things prevent the download counts from being inaccurate, some of which include:
+            - A number of things prevent the download counts from being accurate, some of which include:

                 - pip download cache
                 - Internal or unofficial mirrors